 Here is your chance to have your say on how West Lancashire Borough Council should spend money raised from the Community Infrastructure Levy (CIL).

 CIL allows the Council to raise funds from developers who are undertaking new building projects in the Borough.
-The money the Council collect must be used to pay for a wide range of infrastructure needed to support new development across the Borough.
+The money the Council collects must be used to pay for a wide range of infrastructure needed to support new development across the Borough.
 This can include open spaces, parks, play areas, outdoor sports facilities, playing pitches, cycle paths, footpaths, and community facilities.

 All comments received will be considered as we prepare our final recommendations.
-A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2017.
+A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2019.